WakiMak/trentent.github.io-forked/_posts/2012-03-05-utilizing-powershell-to-make-citrix-vm-templates-2.md

   - PowerCLI
   - PowerShell
   - VMWare
-  - XenApp
+  - &
 ---
-Because my company doesn&#8217;t utilize provisioining servers for deploy new Citrix XenApp servers, I&#8217;ve had to come up with a couple of PowerShell scripts to make VMWare Templates that I can then deploy multiple XenApp servers.
+Because my company doesn't utilize provisioining servers for deploy new Citrix & servers, I've had to come up with a couple of PowerShell scripts to make VMWare Templates that I can then deploy multiple & servers.
 You need VMWare PowerCLI to run this script.
 This is my script:

 > <pre class="lang:ps decode:true ">function create-template{